Holmes-Hendrickson House

 The structure originally stood roughly one mile south-east of its current location, where Bell Works currently stands.
 At risk of demolition during the construction of Bell Laboratories, the Monmouth County Historical Association (MCHA) purchased the house in 1959, moved it to its present location, and opened it to the public in 1965.
 Ownership of the Holmes-Hendrickson House was transferred to the Monmouth County Park System in 2019, and the house museum is interpreted in cooperation with MCHA.
 In its present location, the Holmes-Hendrickson House currently overlooks Historic Longstreet Farm, an 1890s living history farm that was once owned by Garret’s brother, Hendrick Hendrickson.

 The Holmes-Hendrickson House is listed on the National Register of Historic Places (1978).
+Visit our Virtual Tours page for 360-degree panoramic images of this historic site.

 Holmes-Hendrickson House interior